knightjdr/cellmap-scripts/hierarchy/README.md

 ## Hierarchy

 Annotate an organelle hierarchy.
-The `hierarchy.json` file contains a hierarchy of parent and child GO terms.
+The `hierarchy.json` file contains a hierarchy of parent and child terms.
 Terms were selected to coincide with GO whenever possible, the main exceptions being the large-scale groupings, such as “membrane-bound”, etc. For each term there is the complete GO name specified by “name” and possible a shorter display name.
 The script will add the GO ID and two Booleans indicating if the term was seen by NMF or SAFE.

 Requries:
 * GO term-id map (go-map.txt)